GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * javaScriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
 * javaScriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
 * usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)
-* useBulkIndexRatherThanCreate: Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests
+* bulkInsertMethod: Whether to use INDEX (index, allows upserts) or the default CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests

 ### Building Template
 This is a Flex Template meaning that the pipeline code will be containerized, and the container will be used to launch the Dataflow pipeline.